-The video-recorded lectures and all other materials are available on the learning platform until the end of your course.
+The video-recorded lectures and all other materials are available on the learning platform as long as you are enrolled to the program.

 All courses are offered in English.

-The study year is divided in four terms: Spring (March – May), Summer (June – August), Fall (September – November), and Winter (December – February).
-Courses usually start at the beginning of a term.
+The study year is divided in three parts: Spring (Mid-January – Mid-May), Summer (June – August), Fall (September – Mid-December).
 Exact dates can be found on the website.

 To watch prerecorded videos and participate in the weekly online meetings, you only need a good internet connection and a web cam.
 We also recommend to use a basic headset with a microphone when participating in the online meetings.